olumayor99/Aureli/README.md

-# Aureli
+# Aureli (WIP)
-A React Frontend with a Flask Backend deployed on an EKS Cluster.
+A minimal deployment on an EKS Cluster to configure and test many DevOps tools.

 Still a work in progress.